 The area code for Hawaii is (808).
-Local calls on the same island require 7-digit dialing and if dialing to another island or U.S. mainland, an 11-digit dialing is required (1 + (808) followed by the seven digit phone number).
+All local calls require 10-digit dialing starting with (808) followed by the seven digit phone number.

 - The emergency number for all health, safety and crime emergencies is 911. - Dial 411 for an operator to aid with locating a number.
 Dialing "O" will also get you an operator for general assistance.